chrisgrieser/nvim-various-textobjs/README.md

 <a href="https://dotfyle.com/plugins/chrisgrieser/nvim-various-textobjs">
 <img alt="badge" src="https://dotfyle.com/plugins/chrisgrieser/nvim-various-textobjs/shield"/></a>

-Bundle of more than 30 new textobjects for Neovim.
+Bundle of more than 30 new text objects for Neovim.

 ## Table of contents